civo/docs/docs/kubernetes/create-a-cluster.md

 The CLI allows you to specify any number of options for your cluster, from the size of the nodes in the initial node pool to the firewall rules to set up, the version of Kubernetes to use, and more.
 A full list of options for cluster creation can be found by running `civo kubernetes create --help`.

-As an example, the following command will create a 4-node cluster called "civo-cluster" of *g4s.kube.medium* nodes, with a custom firewall with only port 6443 open, in the LON1 region, and wait for the cluster to become live before saving the *kubeconfig* alongside your current `~/.kube/config` file.
+As an example, the following command will create a 4-node K3s cluster called "civo-cluster" of *g4s.kube.medium* nodes, with a custom firewall with only port 6443 open, in the LON1 region, and wait for the cluster to become live before saving the *kubeconfig* alongside your current `~/.kube/config` file.

-`civo kubernetes create civo-cluster -n 4 -s g4s.kube.medium --create-firewall --firewall-rules "6443" --region LON1 --wait --save --merge --switch`
+`civo kubernetes create civo-cluster -n 4 -s g4s.kube.medium --cluster-type k3s --create-firewall --firewall-rules "6443" --region LON1 --wait --save --merge --switch`

 When you run the above, the Civo CLI will show you the completion time and confirm your *kubeconfig* has been merged in, and the current context has been switched to the new cluster: